During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Porvoo

 A nice day-trip from Helsinki is the town of Porvoo.
-Perhaps the most picturesque town in Finland, it’s worth visiting to admire the colourful wooden houses and stroll on the winding cobbled streets that offer restaurants and cafes to enjoy Finnish cuisine, crafts and small boutiques.
+It’s considered by many the most picturesque town in Finland.
+It’s worth visiting to admire the colourful wooden houses and stroll along the winding cobbled streets that offer restaurants and cafes to enjoy Finnish cuisine, crafts and small boutiques.
 For more insight into Finnish food, read my earlier post.

 Rauma

-Rauma, located about 90 km North of Turku, is best known for its old town, or Old Rauma which it is most popularly known as.
+Rauma is located about 90 km North of Turku and is best known for its old town, or Old Rauma which it is most popularly known as.
 Its distinct local dialect and its high-quality lace gives this town a lovely local feel.
 Dating back to the 14th century, it is one of the oldest towns in Finland and is like stepping into a fairy tale: the colourful wooden houses, decorative gates and cobble stone streets create an atmosphere of the long-forgotten past.

 Greenland